Description

 Tried: Searching the HTTP response body for the flag instead of looking at the response headers.

-In this challenge the flag is embedded in an HTTP response header, not in the page body.
-If you only read the body content in the TLS stream output, you will miss it.
-Scroll up to the header section of each response or use Wireshark's Find Packet (Ctrl+F) to search for 'picoCTF' across all packet content.
+Here the flag sits in an HTTP response header, not the page body.
+Read only the body in the TLS stream output and you walk right past it.
+Scroll up to the headers, or use Find Packet (Ctrl+F) to search all packet content for picoCTF.

 Learn more